franneck94/HelperBox/docs/index.md

 HelperBox.exe /pid PID
 ```

-For that you can run the **get_pids.py** python script which will scan for all open GW instances and will output the PIDs.
+For that, you can run the **get_pids.py** python script which will scan for all open GW instances and will output the PIDs.

 The helper windows are hidden, whenever: